 While these elements are important for enhanced workplace performance and mood, we need more than just typological variety to round out a balanced Agile Workplace.
 Psychologists have suggested that, along with ownership over distinct territories and the ability to change their setting, humans need to have control over the quality of their environment, such as varying temperature, air and light; they need the presence of meaningful stimuli; and they need a view to the outside world.

 1.C: The Bottom Line

 Our own office experienced a revolutionary change last year, when we moved from a dark interior office with limited views, a lack of natural light, and poor ventilation to a dynamic, atmospheric space of our own.
 More than just bright and airy, the space is a laboratory for our development of the Agile Workplace as it appears in our designs for clients.
 The open work area is balanced with small rooms for quieter work or focused meetings.
-A large meeting space flows from a break area, which offers room for working away from our desks, standing meetings, or simply a moment of respite.
+A large meeting space flows from a break area, providing room for working away from our desks, holding standing meetings, or simply taking a moment of respite.

 The effects of this new environment on our team were noticeable immediately.
 Enhanced mood, focus, and collaboration were there from day one.
 It hasn’t quite been a year since the move to our own Agile Workplace, but it seems there are fewer sick days and sniffles, and more time working together in an environment that feels meaningful and energizing.
 The experience has confirmed our notion that in order to work with agility, we need our workplace to be agile, as well.